sclorg/django-ex/README.md

 ## Deploying to OpenShift

+To follow the next steps, you need to be logged in to an OpenShift cluster and have an OpenShift project where you can work on.

 The directory `openshift/` contains OpenShift application template files that you can add you your OpenShift project with: